It\^o Stochastic differentials: Financial applications

 \begin{lemma} $(\mathcal{P}_t,+)$ is an $\mathcal{F}_t$-module where addition and $\mathcal{F}_t$-multiplication are defined component-wise. \end{lemma}

-\begin{definition}[Canonical portfolio market] The canonical portfolio market $(\mathcal{P}_t,\mathcal{R},\mathcal{C},p)$ consists of the space of instantaneous portfolios $\mathcal{P}_t$ together with the following maps which respectively corresponds to measure of the risk, cost and payoff of instantaneous portfolios: \begin{itemize} \item A symmetric bilinear form that is almost-surely positive semi-definite
+\begin{definition}[Canonical portfolio market] We define the canonical portfolio market, $(\mathcal{P}_t,\mathcal{R},\mathcal{C},p)$, as the space of instantaneous portfolios $\mathcal{P}_t$ together with the following maps which respectively corresponds to measure of the risk, cost and payoff of instantaneous portfolios: \begin{itemize} \item A symmetric bilinear form that is almost-surely positive semi-definite

 \item Two linear functionals $\mathcal{C}:\mathcal{P}_t\ni (X,\eta)\mapsto X \in \mathcal{F}_t$ and $p:\mathcal{P}_t\ni(X,\eta)\mapsto X + \mathbb{E}_t[\eta]\in\mathcal{F}_t$, \end{itemize} where $\mathbb{E}_t[\cdot]$ and $q(\cdot,\cdot)$ are defined in Definition \ref{def: conditional expectation of an ito differential} and Lemma \ref{lemma: inner product on space of ito differentials} respectively. \end{definition}